pattonnelson/CellTowerProblem/README.md

 # CellTowerProblem
-### Author: Patton Nelson, assistance from Karthik Suresh
+### Author: Patton Nelson with assistance from Karthik Suresh

 An exploration of integrating neural networks into a multi-objective optimization problem.